sunainha-vijay/AI-Youtuber/README.md

 6. Create Video
 Function: create_video(background_folder, audio_file, output_location)
 Description: This function creates a video by combining background videos with audio.
 Usage
 API Key Setup: Replace "YOUR_API_KEY" with your actual OpenAI API key.
 Topic Input: Enter the topic for which you want to generate quotes, fun facts, or videos.
 File Paths: Specify the necessary file paths for input and output files.
 Run the Functions: Run the respective functions based on your requirements.
 Dependencies
 openai
 pandas
 pyttsx3
 moviepy
 speech_recognition

-Installation
-You can install the required dependencies using pip: pip install openai pandas pyttsx3 moviepy SpeechRecognition